schreiberbrett/minikanren-correctness-preserving-transformations/README.md

 Have a copy of `pmatch.scm` in your home directory, `~/pmatch.scm`.

 When loading `mk-cpts.scm`, load it alongside `trs2-impl.scm`.
 You can see an example of this in [test.scm](test.scm).

+Replace any `defrel`s in your miniKanren code with `defrel-optimized`.
+Or, if you prefer, run `apply-cpts` directly in your editor (using something like [sexp-rewrite](https://github.com/rmculpepper/sexp-rewrite)).

 # Future improvements to this codebase
 * Algorithmic improvements.